I am an Australian mountaineer with 23 years of climbing experience. It’s not only my passion, but also my business; Allie Pepper Adventures.

 I believe the biggest challenges offer the greatest rewards.
 It is during these challenges that I discover what I am truly capable of.
-My current project is to scale all 14 of the world's 8000m peaks without the use of supplemental oxygen.
-To be the first Australian to complete the challenge.
+My current project is to climb to the true summits of all 14 of the worlds 8000m peaks without additional oxygen, in the world's fastest time.
+I aim to complete this challenge by June 2025.

 I grew up in Australia’s largest climbing area, the Blue Mountains.
 However I didn’t discover rock climbing until I was 23 when I signed up to an Outdoor Recreation course at a local TAFE College.
 I found a career path that I enjoyed and was naturally quite good at, so continued to study Outdoor Leadership.
 I completed a 10 day technical mountaineering course in New Zealand in December, 1999.
 This changed my life as I found a sport that I was passionate about.
 When I finished my Leadership course I headed off to Aconcagua in Argentina to work as an assistant guide on my first high altitude mountain.
 I felt very strong on the mountain as I was able to take care of others not just myself, so I pursued high altitude mountaineering.

 Since that first expedition, mountain climbing has changed the course of my life.
 I spent around 3 years climbing and guiding in the Andes before I decided I was ready for the Himalaya.
 In 2007 I embarked on my first 8000m expedition to Cho Oyu 8188m in Tibet.
-My climbing partner was not able to join me on the summit push from Base Camp due to frostnip.
 In 8 days I climbed to the summit and back on my own without the use of supplemental oxygen.
 Only a handful of women in the world have achieved this.

 I have reached the summit of Everest, the fore-summit of Manaslu and in April 2022 became the third Australian to achieve the summit of Annapurna 1, the most dangerous of all the fourteen 8000m peaks.
 I have also attempted both Lhotse and Makalu without the use of supplemental oxygen.
 During my expeditions I learn more about what I am capable of and I take these lessons to the next mountain.
 It is my passion to continue doing what I love on the worlds highest peaks, as that is where my spirit is truly free.